abolis-biotechnologies/plate-maker/README.md

 | value         | string   | indicates the content value                                     |
 | mdb_classes   | string   | contains MDBootstrap classes to customize the displayed content |

-# Private Release
+# Development Github Release (for maintainers)

-> Note that this release is only for Abolis usage.
-In the future, this library will be hosted on Github and released into NPM.

-Each gitlab CI pipeline pushes a tar package (only if all its tests passed, obviously) that can be used in other projects.
-Therefore, in order to declare this lib in another project's `package.json`, just look for the url printed in the `package-upload` job logs of your latest successful pipeline.
+Each Travis CI pipeline pushes a tar package (only if all its tests passed, obviously) that can be used in other projects at development stage.
+Therefore, in order to declare this lib in another project's `package.json`, just look for the url of the library in the [github releases](https://github.com/abolis-biotechnologies/plate-maker/releases).

-## Private Official Release
+## Development Github Official Release

 - Bump up the version `minor`, and possibly `major` (https://semver.org/), in [package.json] of the app and the library
 - Git commit with a message exactly matching `Release YYYY.X.Z`
-- Git push
-- Wait for the `package-upload` CI job to complete \o/
+- Git push and wait for the job to succeed \o/

 # Versioning